scotthamilton77/claude-code-tamagotchi/claude-commands/pet-help.md

 ---
-description: Show all pet commands and help information
+description: Show all available pet commands
 ---

-!cd $PET_PATH && bun src/commands/pet-cli.ts /pet-help
+Show the available commands:

+!claude-code-tamagotchi help

+Then add: "There you go!
+Your complete pet care manual.
+Remember: with great pet ownership comes great responsibility... and occasional digital cleanup duty. 📚🐾"